mskadush/sanitize-api/README.md

 The application supports both internal and external API authentication:
 - Internal authentication is based on in-memory API keys bound to roles (admin, user, etc.).
 - For production, we will move API keys to the database to enhance security and scalability.

-### Profiles
-The application uses two primary profiles:
-- **local**: Used for development on a local machine.
-- **prod**: For live deployment; hides internal endpoints and only exposes Swagger for public APIs.

-### TLS Certificate Placement
-For production deployments, it's recommended to handle TLS certificates at the network edge, typically with a load balancer or ingress controller.
-This approach offloads certificate management from the application.
-Certificates should be rotated regularly if stored at the application layer.
-Use automation tools like AWS Certificate Manager for TLS certificate management to simplify rotation.

 ## Building